 About a month ago I sent out a huge newsletter to my subscribers about core routines.
-It was never published here on the blog, but if you are interested in receiving it just sign up for my newsletter in the right column and then email me that you’d like to receive it.
-You can reach me at email@example.com.
+It was never published here on the blog, but if you are interested in receiving it just sign up here and I’ll send it to you.

 This year, you can also focus on higher mileage.
 Remember that high mileage is relative.
 It’s true that all elite distance runners usually run between 80 – 120 miles per week, but for us mere mortals you have to gradually increase your volume to what works for you.

 A training logs helps you evaluate your past training (and mistakes!) and make adjustments that will help you get faster.
-I use a simple notebook but you can also use an online log like Daily Mile.
+I use a simple notebook but you can also use an online log, too.
 Look at your last few months and adjust the mileage by 5-10% on a monthly basis.
 Doing that every year will help you continuously get stronger.